-Торіс Summary while attending any school sponsored events and functions, including proms and dances.
-Field Trips Field trips can be an integral part of the learning process in many areas of education.
-All students are guaranteed the right to be afforded an equal opportunity to participate in all school sponsored social and/or extracurricular activities when the student is otherwise qualified to participate.
-Reasonable accommodations must be made to allow all qualified students to attend and participate in a safe and equitable manner.
-Names and Pronouns for The use of a chosen name, preferred name, or nickname by Students any student shall be honored by school staff and handled with consistency in accordance with the guidance below.
+Торіс Summary Field trips can be an integral part of the learning process in Field Trips many areas of education.
+All students are guaranteed the right to be afforded an equal opportunity to participate in all school- sponsored social and/or extracurricular activities when they are otherwise qualified to participate.
+Reasonable accommodations must be made to allow all qualified students New end Decension of Com to attend and participate in a safe and equitable manner.
+Names and Pronouns for Students name, or nickname by any student and handle it consistently per the guidance below.
 For parents who wish to have their child's preferred pronouns used, upon receipt of written consent, staff may honor this request in accordance with the guidance on page 9.
-Per F.S. §1000.071, faculty and staff must not ask a student to provide their preferred personal title or pronouns.
-Participation in Athletics Fla.
-Stat. §1006.205, stipulates how students can participate in athletics at school.
-Religious Expression and Students may express their religious beliefs in school Practice consistent with the guidance on page 10.
+Per F.S. §1000.071, faculty and staff must not ask students to provide their preferred personal titles or Destinis sties is pronouns.
+Participation in Fla.
+Stat. §1006.205 stipulates how students can participate in athletics at school.
+Athletics Religious Expression Students may express their religious beliefs in school consistent and Practice with the guidance in this section.
 Restrooms/Changing The School Board of Broward County separates multi-user Facilities restrooms and changing facilities according to sex assigned at birth.
 This does not include single-user, unisex restrooms and/or changing facilities.
 Student Privacy All students' privacy rights will be respected.
-Personal information, as defined by FERPA, about the student will not be shared without the parents' consent, or that of an eligible student, defined as an emancipated minor or student who is over 18 years of age, unless allowed by law.
-Title IX Title IX states that no person in the United States shall on the basis of sex be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any

-Торіс Summary education program or activity receiving Federal financial assistance.
+As defined by FERPA, personal information about the student will not be shared without the parent's consent or that of an eligible student, defined as an emancipated minor or student over 18 years of age unless allowed by law.
+Title IX Title IX states that no person in the United States shall, based on sex, be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.